Home » The Tests » Driving Test Booking

 Road collisions are the biggest killer of young people.
 They account for over a quarter of all deaths of those aged between 15 and 19.

-Most fatal collisions happen on rural or high-speed roads (not including motorways).
+Most fatal collisions occur on rural or high-speed roads (excluding motorways).
 We want your pupils to spend more time driving on these roads with you and during the test.
 This will better prepare them for driving on their own.
 Changing the manoeuvres we test means we won’t need to spend a disproportionate amount of time on quieter side roads.
 The revised manoeuvres can be carried out more naturally during the test.